 1) Define a clear and winnable fulfillment promise

 2) Reinvent and redefine the role of the store, either owned or within retail partners

 3) Evolve supply chain and 3PL partnerships

-In short, Brands can take advantage of this unprecedented opportunity to get closer to the consumer.
-However, they manage to build the right omnichannel supply chain.
+In short, Brands can take advantage of this unprecedented growth opportunity to get closer to the consumer.
+However, they must manage to build the right omnichannel supply chain.